Welcome to my Studio … a bit about me …

-What is an artist?
-I believe that the need to create has always been a part of who I am.
-That need has been expressed in many ways over the years.
-Following my mom’s lead I tried many things over the years: crocheting, tatting, cross stitch, sewing, leather craft, cake decorating, calligraphy, jewellery making, scrapbooking, paper making, folk art painting, watercolour, photography, cooking.
+In my paid work life I was a lab tech before having children and then as they grew I worked in the areas of accounting and technical support, most recently as the Business Manager at Family Service Saskatoon.
+The hours I worked varied and some sort of creativity was always part of my life.
+Over the years I tried many things: crocheting, tatting, cross stitch, sewing, leather craft, cake decorating, calligraphy, jewellery making, scrapbooking, paper making, folk art painting, watercolour, photography, cooking.
 All of these have become part of my artist-self.
-The opportunity to focus on and truly express myself through art has come in the last five years.
+The opportunity to focus on and truly express myself through art has come in recent years.

 The USCAD instructors nurtured my inner creative self and I was encouraged to experiment with a wide range of media, techniques and styles.
 Every class brought new discoveries and I am thankful for the support of the instructors and students I shared classes with.
 I completed the program in August of 2014.

-One of the assignments in a USCAD class I took was to create a batik.
+One of the assignments was to create a batik.
 While batik is traditionally a process of using wax as a resist while dying fabric I wanted to explore the concept and see how I could use it in my own way.
 I have used the same sort of process on eggs at Easter time and wondered how else could it be used?

-As I was researching I came across tutorial on watercolour batik by Kathie George.
-I was enjoying watercolours and had been experimenting with encaustic so this seemed like something I should try.
+As I was researching I came across tutorial on watercolour batik by Kathie George from Ohio.
+At the time, my focus was on watercolours however, I had been experimenting with encaustic (painting with hot wax) so this seemed like something I should try.

-My experience with folk art painting had taught me how to control my paints.
-This was great for realistic paintings but I wanted to loosen up and put more of my own expression into my art.
-This watercolour batik process was perfect for that.
-The Ginwashi paper I use is very thin and therefore the paint spreads instantly so I needed to let go of control.
+This watercolour batik process was perfect for helping me let go of the need for precision.
+Ginwashi paper is very thin and therefore the paint spreads instantly so I needed to let go of control.
 Also wax is only liquid while heated and has its own challenges in application.
 All of this gives the finished pieces an abstract quality with amazing texture!

-I am a member of: the Saskatchewan Craft Council, CARFAC, the Mendel Art Gallery, Watermarks Art Group and the Art & Soul artist group.
+I am a member of: the Saskatchewan Craft Council, CARFAC, The Artists’ Workshop Group.